Universal entanglement signatures of interface conformal field theories

 Moreover, we would like to point out that, the inhomogeneous OF model realizes a specific case of \textit{RG interfaces} between nearby minimal models (tricritical Ising CFT at UV and Ising CFT at IR)~\cite{Gaiotto2012_RG_DW, Konechny2021_RGinterface}.
-It is expected that investigating quantum correlations across the interface can reveal universal information about the RG flow, e.g. through two-point correlations~\cite{Brunner_2008_RG_DW, Gaiotto2012_RG_DW, Konechny_2014_RG_defect, Konechny2021_RGinterface}.
+Universal information about the RG flow is expected to be traceable through two-point correlations~\cite{Brunner_2008_RG_DW, Gaiotto2012_RG_DW, Konechny_2014_RG_defect, Konechny2021_RGinterface}, which was investigated by a recent work~\cite{cogburn2023cft} with introducing a different lattice model.
 Our results are potentially helpful for extracting this information from the entanglement structure.
-Besides, it is also interesting to explore other interface models with more complicated structures, e.g. an interface separating a unitary CFT from a non-unitary CFT (e.g. Ising to Lee-Yang fixed point).
+Another free fermionic interface model provides a particular approach to studying symmetry breaking in ICFTs, where the $U(1)$ symmetry of Dirac fermion is broken to $Z_2$ of Majorana fermion on half space.
+Besides, it would also be interesting to explore other interface models with more complicated structures, e.g. an interface separating a unitary CFT from a non-unitary CFT (e.g. Ising to Lee-Yang fixed point~\cite{Quella_2007_transmission, Konechny_2017_Ising}).
 We leave these to future investigations.

 \textit{Acknowledgments.---} We would like to thank Yuya Kusuki, Masahiro Nozaki, and Shan-Ming Ruan for discussion.
-This work was supported by the Key R\&D Program of Zhejiang Province under 2022SDXHDX0005, 2021C01002 (QT), the National Key R\&D Program under 2022YFA1402200 (YT), and NSFC under No. 92165102 (WZ).
+We would also like to thank Hao Geng, Andreas Karch, Zhu-Xi Luo, Christoph Uhlemann, and Mianqi Wang for valuable comments on a draft of this paper.
+WZ was supported by the Key R\&D Program of Zhejiang Province under 2022SDXHDX0005, 2021C01002, the National Key R\&D Program under 2022YFA1402200, and NSFC under No. 92165102.
 ZW was supported by Grant-in-Aid for JSPS Fellows No. 20J23116.
 XW is supported by the Simons Collaboration on Ultra-Quantum Matter (UQM), which is funded by grants from the Simons Foundation (651440, 618615).

 { {S\arabic{table}} {S\arabic{figure}} {\Roman{section}} {S\arabic{equation}} }

 \onecolumngrid

 \beginsupplement